fatalxiao/vivy/README.md

 ## What is Vivy?

-Vivy is a state container based on [redux][redux-url].
-In Vivy, actions and reducers are combined in one file called `model`.
-You can easily route and lazy load components and models by using Vivy.
+Vivy is a state container for JavaScript apps based on [redux][redux-url].

+In Vivy, state, actions and reducers are combined in one file called `model`.
+Actions and reducers in model all can be called by `dispatch`.
+So `action type` is no need to be defined in Vivy.
+Also, redundant actions are unnecessary when you can dispatch reducers directly.

+Vivy is designed with high expansibility.
+You can easily route by using [vivy-router][router-plugin-url], and lazy load components and models by [vivy-async-component][async-component-plugin-url]. [vivy-api][api-plugin-url] can help to request apis. [vivy-subscription][subscription-plugin-url] can easily watch history or something else to update state by dispatching a reducer or action. [vivy-i18n][i18n-plugin-url] help you implement i18n.

 ## Installation